 This is a freelance portal that features gigs related to mobile development, software development, social media, translation, writing, support, sales and marketing, web development, audio, video, and web design.

 PPH was able to replicate what Fiverr has been doing.
 Freelancers will have to list all the services they can offer and clients can hire them and pay them for the hour it took them to complete the work.

 Fiverr is not like your ordinary freelancer marketplace.
 Freelancers list down all the services they can offer for $5.
 Clients will search for these offers and place an order.

 For freelancers who don’t have services to offer for $5, don’t fret.
 You can add perks for a better price.
 The downside of Fiverr is the fee they withhold for every paid and completed gig.
 Since every gig is usually paid $5, Fiverr takes the 20% or $1 as an admin fee.

-Initially, LinkedIn appears to be a site wherein you can build your portfolio and connect with different business owners.
+This is one of the best freelancing sites where you can start to build your portfolio and connect with different business owners.
 Unknown to some, freelancers have been using LinkedIn to find work.

 If you’re looking for full-time jobs, you can find a lot of clients here.
 There are also a few part-time job opportunities available.
 You can follow companies you’re eyeing to apply and get updates if they have vacancies.
 And if you find a position that fits your expertise, you can easily apply for it via LinkedIn, too.

 Despite being a smaller marketplace, Guru has the most straightforward hiring and screening process.
 Clients and freelancers can quickly meet and start a project together.
 Compared to other more established freelancing sites, Guru is smaller in the number of clients and freelancers.
 One of their most prized features is the availability of the Workroom wherein you can manage all jobs.